Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 For clarification, the ModeDeclarationGroup.initialMode does not need to be referenced by an enteredMode because by identifying this ModeDeclaration in the role initialMode it is clear that the ModeDeclaration will be entered at least once.

-ModeTransition

-Class#@CLASS:
-Package M2::AUTOSARTemplates::CommonStructure::ModeDeclaration
-Note
-This meta-class represents the ability to describe possible ModeTransitions in the context of a ModeDeclarationGroup.
-ARObject,AtpClassifier,AtpFeature,AtpStructureElement,Identifiable,MultilanguageReferrable,Referrable
-Datatype
-ModeDeclaration
-ModeDeclaration

-ref This represents the entered model of the ModeTransition.

-ref This represents the exited mode of the ModeTransition.

-Mul.
-Kind Note
-1
-1

-Base

-Attribute
-enteredMode
-exitedMode

 Table 9.3: ModeTransition

 #@SECTION: 9.2 Modes and Events
 #@CLASS: AbstractEvent
 #@CLASS: AtomicSwComponentType